-The Writers’ Institute in partnership with The Bogliasco Study Center and The Bogliasco Foundation is very pleased to host 12 students this coming May, 2017 to study and work with two established editors, Leo Carey and Sam Tanenhaus, and with the director of the program André Aciman.
+The Writers’ Institute in partnership with The Bogliasco Study Center and The Bogliasco Foundation is very pleased to host 12 students this coming May, 2018 to study and work with editor Sam Tanenhaus and with the director of the program André Aciman.

 The Bogliasco setting is a paradise on earth.
 The views of the sea and the surrounding vegetation are breathtaking, and to work in this environment in a private study and discuss one’s work in lovely rooms and in an intimate conference space is simply a unique and memorable privilege.